ryceg/wedding/index.md

 sitemap: false
 hide_last_modified: true
 ---
 We are getting married.
 If you're on this site, we probably invited you.
-For the nitty-gritty, take a look at the [Details] of our special day.
+For the nitty-gritty, take a look at the [Details](details.md) of our special day.

-If you are desperate to get us something other than your company, take a look at the [Registry].
+If you are desperate to get us something other than your company, take a look at the [Registry](registry.md).

-If you only know one of us, there's a brief overview of us in the [About].
+If you only know one of us, there's a brief overview of us in the [About](about.md).

 This website will be updated with the pictures from the wedding after the fact.